victimsnino/ReactivePlusPlus/docs/readme.md

 When dealing with input that is **distributed in time**, there are two ways to handle it:

 - **Pulling** - You decide **when** you need extra data (e.g., to get something, request, iterate, etc.) and you are simply **checking/requesting** some data.
-In most cases, this is a blocking operation where you request data and wait for it to be available or periodically check its current status.
+In most cases, this is a blocking operation of requesting data and waitign to be available or periodically checking its current status.
 For example, if you like a blog with non-periodical posts, you may check it daily for new posts manually.

 - **Pushing** - You decide **once** that you are interested in a source of data, notify this source somehow (e.g., register, subscribe, etc.), and **react** when new data **becomes available** to you.
 For example, you might **subscribe** to a blog and **react** to new posts only after receiving a notification on your smartphone, rather than manually checking for updates.

-Reactive programming is a powerful way to handle input that is distributed in time.
-Instead of constantly polling for updates or waiting for input to arrive, reactive programming allows you to register callbacks to be executed when the input becomes available.
+Reactive programming is a powerful way to handle input that is **distributed in time**.
+Instead of constantly polling for updates or waiting for input to arrive, reactive programming allows you to **register** callbacks to be executed **when the input becomes available**.

 See <https://reactivex.io/intro.html> for more details.